Calibrate the average load per case using case count data

 A

-object to which the above model specifications should be added.
-Default is an empty model given bymodeldata_init()
+modeldataobject to which the above model specifications should be added.
+Default is an empty model given bymodeldata_init().
+Can also be an already partly specified model returned by otherEpiSewermodeling functions.

 Value